 The use of Toddle in the classroom has encouraged the teaching community to plan meaningfully and design relevant learning experiences while planning a unit.
 Eszter Kovacs, a Grade 3 class teacher shares, “Toddle is a comprehensive tool that connects all elements of planning, evidencing, assessing and sharing.
 It helps me be more organized and thorough when I plan units of inquiry and related learning experiences because I can directly link them to learning outcomes, create assessments based on them, keep all resources in one place, as well as view and share my learners’ progress.
 Toddle is a well-developed ‘matrix’ that enables all members of our school community to be systematic, creative and transparent.”

-The ease with which teachers can assess, evaluate, and report learning on Toddle has also helped streamline teaching and learning within the PYP team.
+The ease with which teachers can assess, evaluate, and report learning on Toddle has also helped streamline teaching and learning within the IB team.
 Yuni says, “Toddle is so much more than just a planner.
-It truly is an all-in-one platform for PYP teams.
-Toddle helps teachers learn by doing – as they fill the planner, assign learning experiences, and collect evidence of learning – they can see the process for themselves and that’s how PYP happens.
+It truly is an all-in-one platform for IB teams.
+Toddle helps teachers learn by doing – as they fill the planner, assign learning experiences, and collect evidence of learning – they can see the process for themselves and that’s how IB happens.
 Toddle has made our lives easy!”

-Toddle is the preferred teaching partner of 30,000+ educators and 1,000+ schools around the world.
+Toddle is the leading teaching-learning platform for IB PYP, MYP & DP schools worldwide.
+40,000+ educators across 1500+ schools from 100+ countries love Toddle.
 Developed by experienced educators, Toddle streamlines planning, portfolios, assessments, reports, and online learning – all from one intuitive interface.
 Through Toddle Community, educators from around the world can collaborate with each other for sharing best practices and teaching-learning resources.